Can You Be Perfect in this Lifetime?

 Seest thou how faith wrought with his works, and BY WORKS WAS FAITH MADE PERFECT? – James 2:22

-Perfect works are done through the Spirit of what God is telling us to do, not what we think we are doing for God.
+Perfect works are done through the spirit of what God is telling us to do, not what we think we are doing for God.
 It is not about something that we have decided to do, but about what He does in us.
 Perfect works flow from a perfect spirit glorifying the Father through the Son.
-It is not a glorification of man’s religious works and ministries done in their own names falsely believing any “good” deeds performed will perfect the faith.
-Their agendas are not in harmony with the Scriptures.
+It is not a glorification of man’s religious works and ministries done in their own names because their agendas are not in harmony with the standard of Scripture.

 Put simply, the flow of spiritual perfection is as follows.
 The Holy Spirit perfects the human spirit.
 From a perfected human spirit, will flow perfect love.
 From perfected love, perfect works will flow.
 The product of perfected works is perfect faith.